Eevyr/OMR/README.md

 ## Monophonic Music Player and translator
 ### Semantic Recognition

+1. Download monophonic code:
+  * you can download everything from [this folder](https://www.dropbox.com/sh/smd8r66pxcegvt3/AAB3vFl77J3Scu791mZsAMuIa?dl=0)
+  * or you can also clone the `monophonic` repo, and add the [Semantic-Model](https://www.dropbox.com/sh/senkb6uoogx46fu/AABIT3ZVaxw-5EzpE3_-XPUTa?dl=0) folder in

-1. Download [this code](https://www.dropbox.com/sh/smd8r66pxcegvt3/AAB3vFl77J3Scu791mZsAMuIa?dl=0), and go to the project folder under a command line window.
+, and go to the project folder under a command line window.
 Make sure your path is like this:

 ```
 monophonic %